ALI MORADI, MD, MPH, DRPH

 Department of Medical Humanities

-Dr. Ali Moradi is the Director of Primary Care Skills in the Osteopathic Medical Program
+Dr. Ali Moradi is the Director of Primary Care Skills at PCOM Georgia.
+He has been

 of Osteopathic Medicine in Erie, Pennsylvania.
 As an academic visionary, he contributed